jwd-devlin/DataEngineering/Udacity_Capstone/README.md

 # Summary
 The goal of this data pipeline was to set a data-warehouse for data around US cities.
-With a particular around city population and the yearly immigration reports released.
+With a particular around city population and the monthly immigration reports released.
 This warehouse is to maintain as a source of truth for further study by data analysts.

 Airflow is used to load the data into Redshift and run the algorithm for analysis.
 Airflow was selected